 Early Intervention programs provide comprehensive, integrated services, utilizing a family-centered approach to facilitate the developmental progress of eligible children.
 Early Intervention services are designed to meet the developmental needs of each child and the needs of the family related to enhancing the child’s development.
 Services are selected in collaboration with families and focus on the concerns, priorities and available resources of the family in relation to the child’s needs.
 Parent(s) are involved in the evaluation/assessment process, development of the Individualized Family Service Plan (IFSP) and on-going programming.
-Families may be charged a fee for some Early Intervention services, depending on family size and income.
 The family’s growth toward independence in planning for the child’s continuing and changing needs is supported and encouraged.

 Early Intervention staff works in partnership with those individuals present in the child’s natural environment, which may include settings other than the child’s home.
 Staff disciplines on individual teams may include speech, occupational and physical therapists, developmental educators, social workers, psychologists and nurses.
 In addition, Early Intervention programs may contract with consultants in areas such as nutrition, adaptive equipment, and behavior management.